embulk/embulk/embulk-docs/src/recipe/scheduled-csv-load-to-elasticsearch-kibana4.rst

 * Visualize the data with Kibana interactively.
 * Schedule the data loading every hour using cron.

-This guide assumes you are using Ubuntu 12.0 Precise.
+This guide assumes you are using Ubuntu 12.0 Precise or Mac OS X.

 Setup Elasticsearch and Kibana 4
 ------------------